 PFA Pension’s objective is to create as much value for the customers as possible.
 This is, among other things, ensured through our model for distribution of profit and risk, which we call CustomerCapital.
-The main part of PFA Pension’s customers with pension savings currently has CustomerCapital.
-In 2019, the return on CustomerCapital is expected to be 10 % before pension yield tax.
-In future, the return on CustomerCapital may change, and it may also be negative.
-PFA Pension fixes part of the return and is therefore also entitled to make changes to it.
+The majority of PFA Pension’s customers with pension savings currently has CustomerCapital.
+In 2023, the interest rate on CustomerCapital was 8.0 per cent before pension yield tax.
+In future, the interest rate on CustomerCapital may change, and it may also be negative.
+PFA Pension fixes part of the payment of interest and is therefore also entitled to make changes to it.

 CustomerCapital consists of Individual CustomerCapital and Collective CustomerCapital.

-Below, you can read more about how the model works overall.
-The detailed rules in force at any time appear from the regulations listed at the bottom of the page and from PFA Pension’s technical basis, which have been reported to the Danish Financial Supervisory Authority.
+Below, you can read more about how the model works on a general level.
+The detailed rules in force at any time appear from the regulations listed at the bottom of the page and from PFA Pension’s technical basis, which has been reported to the Danish Financial Supervisory Authority.

 Payments to Individual CustomerCapital

-With Individual CustomerCapital, you, as a rule, get at least the same return every year as the return PFA generates on the shareholders’ equity before tax.
-If you had CustomerCapital in 2018, the return was 10 % before pension yield tax.
+With Individual CustomerCapital, you will receive at least the same interest rate every year as PFA Pension generates on the shareholders’ equity before tax.
+If you had CustomerCapital in 2023, the interest rate was 8.0 per cent before pension yield tax.

-For 2019, the expected annual return on Individual CustomerCapital is 10 % before pension yield tax.
-PFA Pension has decided that - at present, only for 2019 – the entire annual return will be distributed to the pension savings through a single addition of interest in April 2020 (provided that you still have your pension plan with PFA Pension at that time).
+For 2024, the expected annual interest rate on Individual CustomerCapital is 10.0 per cent before pension yield tax, however, the rate may be lower or higher.
+The entire annual interest will be distributed to the pension savings through a single addition of interest in April 2025 (provided that you still have your pension plan with PFA Pension).

-A positive return on Individual CustomerCapital will be deposited into you ordinary savings plan.
-Any negative return will be deducted from Individual CustomerCapital.
-Negative returns may occur if PFA Pension sustains a loss and Collective CustomerCapital has been exhausted and therefore cannot cover Individual CustomerCapital’s share of the loss.
-This is explained further in the menu "What about the risk”.
+A positive interest on Individual CustomerCapital will be deposited into your ordinary savings plan.
+Any negative interest will be deducted from Individual CustomerCapital.
+Negative interest on Individual CustomerCapital may occur if PFA Pension sustains a loss and Collective CustomerCapital has been exhausted and therefore cannot cover Individual CustomerCapital’s share of the loss.
+This is explained further in the menu "What about the risk".

 Collective CustomerCapital contributes to your return

-Collective CustomerCapital is a special bonus provision (reserve) which PFA Pension’s owners created from the shareholders’ equity in PFA Pension.
+Collective CustomerCapital is a special bonus provision which PFA Pension’s owners, in the past, have built up of the shareholders’ equity in PFA Pension.

-Collective CustomerCapital is – as the name suggests – a collective reserve.
-This means that you will not get a share of Collective CustomerCapital if you transfer your pension plan to another pension supplier or if you cancel your pension plan.
+Collective CustomerCapital means – as the name suggests – collective funds.
+Among other things, this means that you will not receive a share of Collective CustomerCapital if you transfer your pension plan from PFA to another supplier or if you cancel your pension plan.

-As a rule, CustomerCapital as a whole gets at least the same return every year as PFA Pension’s shareholders’ equity before tax.
+The total CustomerCapital achieves at least the same interest rate every year as PFA Pension’s shareholders’ equity before tax.

 What about the risk?

-Accumulated Individual CustomerCapital cannot be converted into ordinary savings.
+You cannot change your accumulated Individual CustomerCapital into ordinary savings.
 Thus, deselecting CustomerCapital means that no further payments will be made to CustomerCapital.